jcmdln/infranetic/README.md

 **Reproducable infrastructure that can be deployed locally or globally.**

-This repository contains a definition of infrastructure that can be trivially reproduced on a commodity laptop, deployed to cloud providers or on-premesis bare metal servers.
+This repository contains a definition of infrastructure that can be trivially reproduced on commodity hardware, deployed to cloud providers or on-premesis bare metal servers.

 * https://learn.hashicorp.com